red-kite-solutions/stalker/CONTRIBUTING.md

 devspace dev -n stalker
 ```

-## Using Stalker
+## Using Red Kite

 ### Logging in

 Once all the containers have started, you're all set to access the application by visiting [http://localhost:4200](http://localhost:4200).

-If you launched Stalker with the default configuration, Stalker will prompt you to create your first admin user.
+If you launched Red Kite with the default configuration, Red Kite will prompt you to create your first admin user.

-If you have launched Stalker with the `JM_ENVIRONMENT` variable set to `dev`, then you can use the following credentials:
+If you have launched Red Kite with the `JM_ENVIRONMENT` variable set to `dev`, then you can use the following credentials:

 ```text
 Username: admin@stalker.is